nodejs/node/doc/api/http.markdown

 response.setHeader('Set-Cookie', ['type=ninja', 'language=javascript']);
 ```

-Attempting to set a header field name that contains invalid characters will
+Attempting to set a header field name or value that contains invalid characters
-result in a [`TypeError`][] being thrown.
+will result in a [`TypeError`][] being thrown.

 When headers have been set with [`response.setHeader()`][], they will be merged with
 any headers passed to [`response.writeHead()`][], with the headers passed to